AirVantage/airvantage.github.io/_posts/tutorials/2013-11-12-mqtt-protocol.markdown

 ### Send data to AirVantage

-You can publish on the `/messages/json` topic to send your data to AirVantage.
+You can publish on the `<username>/messages/json` topic to send your data to AirVantage, where the username is the is the serial number of the gateway in AirVantage.
 The data shall be encoded in JSON using the same format as the one used by the REST API for devices: a message can contains several data and several datapoints for one data.
 Then you can easily send a complete status or historical values in one message.

-__Publish on the `/messages/json` topic__
+__Publish on the `<username>/messages/json` topic__

 ~~~ json
 [